-- Recommended for: Good for families, but may be a bit too much for very small children
+- Recommended for: Good for families, but might be a bit too much for very small children

 - Seating: Ride vehicles look like miniature versions of Mr. Toad's car, an early 1900's-era horseless carriage.
 Each one has one row and a steering wheel (which does not work)

 - Accessibility: Wheelchairs and ECVs should enter through the exit.
-You'll have to transfer into the ride's cars.
-More about visiting Disneyland in a wheelchair or ECV
+You'll have to transfer to the ride's cars.

 - One of the final scenes is a fiery version of hell with puppet devils.
 You know your kids - skip it if this will scare them.

 - This ride uses some strobe lighting effects.
 Avoid it if this is a problem for you.

 - If you have time, check the titles of the books in the library, which include "For Whom the Toads Croak."

 - Touringplans.com says Mr. Toad is "at the technological basement of the Disney attraction mix."
 Don't go there expecting amazing modern effects.

 - On days when the fireworks show is running, this ride closes early.